ME agenda

 Charles Shepherd, UK”

 Since issuing this notice, Dr Enlander has disclosed that Dr David Bell (US) has also agreed to become a member of the Editorial Board.
-(See previous posting for comment from Dr Bell and others on the use of the term “fatigue”.)
+(See previous posting by Greg Crowhurst for comment from Dr Bell and others on the use of the term “fatigue”.)

 “The Journal FATIGUE is not ONLY pointed to ME, CFS, CFIDS but to Post Viral Fatigue, Post Polio Fatigue, Lyme’s Disease, Multiple Sclerosis, Erlichia, Babessiosis, rickettsial disease and other illnesses where fatigue is present.